redhat-appstudio/infra-deployments/README.md

 ## Development modes for your own clusters

 Once you bootstrap a cluster above, the root ArgoCD Application and all of the component applications will each point to the upstream repository.
+Or you can bootstrap cluster directly in mode which you need.

 To enable development for a team or individual to test changes on your own cluster, you need to replace the references to `https://github.com/redhat-appstudio/infra-deployments.git` with references to your own fork.